 As an employer, creating an employee development strategy is crucial to fostering a great relationship with your employees.
 By working with your employee to develop a plan to support their professional growth, you’re not just helping them succeed; you’re also investing in the success of your business.
 Supporting an employee’s growth can lead to higher employee satisfaction, helping your company retain its top talent and function more efficiently.

 So how do you get started in creating a successful development plan for your employees?
 Keep reading for some tips to help you get started.

 Goals with purpose

-Adjustability and customization are vital to an effective employee development plan.
-Too much rigidity in the system will only cause frustration and problems.
-Ultimately, the plan should be about motivating individuals to take initiative.
-Then you provide the tools for advancement.
+Personalization and flexibility are crucial to an effective employee development plan.
+Ultimately, the plan should be centered around motivating each individual to take the initiative in their growth, with the employer providing the tools for their advancement.